sikozonpc/k8s-go-microservices/README.md

 # Ride Sharing sample k8s microservice project

-Checkout the https://www.selfmadeengineer.com/ where a full course is being built around this project.
+Checkout the https://www.selfmadeengineer.com/ where a full course was built around this project.

 ## Services